Gee2424/go-cryptocurrency/README.md

 ## Disclaimer:

 This project is a simplified cryptocurrency model built for educational purposes and is not suitable for real-world use in its current state.
 The security, efficiency, and robustness of this model are not comparable to production-ready cryptocurrencies.

+This code seems to be a basic implementation of a blockchain in Go language.
+There are several parts:

+main.go: Contains the ProofOfWork struct and methods.
+It runs the proof of work and verifies it as well.

+network.go: Handles the networking part of the blockchain.
+It contains the HTTP server and request handlers.
+These handle getting the blockchain and writing a new block.

+pow.go: Appears to be a duplicate of the ProofOfWork part from main.go.
+It might not be necessary if included in the final codebase.

+transaction.go: Contains a Transaction struct and methods to create a new transaction and validate it.

+wallet.go: Represents a Wallet which can create new transactions.
+A Wallet contains a pair of private and public keys.

+blockchain.go: Contains the implementation of a blockchain, Block struct and related methods.
+It generates new blocks, validates them, and manages the entire blockchain.

+In essence, this code creates a basic blockchain with proof-of-work, transactions and networking.

+You can run the HTTP server with the Run() function in network.go file and interact with it through GET /get_blockchain to get the current blockchain and POST /write_block to add a new block.
+The server listens on port 8080.

+However, please note that this is a simplified version of a blockchain and lacks many features of a complete blockchain such as peer-to-peer networking, consensus algorithms, secure transaction validation etc. This code is more of an illustrative example of how a blockchain could be structured in Go, rather than a fully-functional blockchain.